olimorris/onedarkpro.nvim/README.md

 ## :package: Installation

-Install with your package manager:
+Install with your package manager of choice:

 ```lua
 -- Lazy